neucloudzouaodi/docs.getcloudify.org/content/plugins/fabric.md

 Previously, to run `commands` or commands within a `script` using sudo, you had to explicitly write `sudo` where desired.
 Starting with fabric-plugin v1.4.1, The `commands` and `script` methods both accept a `use_sudo` input (which defaults to `false`).
 When true, the commands or script will be executed using sudo.
 This allows, for instance, to use the `sudo_prefix` fabric env property to run an alternative implementation of sudo.
 See below for examples on how to pass `use_sudo` and use the `sudo_prefix` property.

+## Hiding output

+Fabric outputs some information about its command execution.
+Starting with fabric-plugin v1.4.1 you can hide some of that output to maybe make your execution logs more readable or just ignore irrelevant data.
+To hide output, you can use the `hide` input to any of the four execution methods.
+The `hide` input is a list of types of outputs to hide as specified [here]({{< field "fabric_link" >}}/en/latest/usage/output_controls.html).
+See below for examples on how to pass the `hide` input.

 # Running commands